roryprimrose/ModelBuilder/README.md

 - Renamed IPostBuildAction.IsSupported to IsMatch
 - Added IBuildConfiguration.TypeResolver
 - Added IBuildConfiguration parameter to ITypeCreator.CanCreate
-- ICreationRule, ITypeCreator and IValueGenerator now have overloads for ParameterInfo, PropertyInfo and Type rather than (Type, string)
+- ICreationRule, ITypeCreator, IValueGenerator, IPostBuildAction and IBuildLog now have overloads for ParameterInfo, PropertyInfo and Type rather than (Type, string)
-- IExecuteOrderRule, IIgnoreRule and IPostBuildAction now have overloads for ParameterInfo, PropertyInfo and Type rather than (Type, string)
+- IExecuteOrderRule and IIgnoreRule now have overloads for PropertyInfo rather than (Type, string)